 \section{Abstract}

-$\mathscr{W}$-entropy and reduced volume for Ricci flow were introduced by Perelman, which had proved their importance in the study of Ricci flow.
-Lei Ni studied the analogous concepts for heat equation on static manifolds, and proved $\lim_{t\rightarrow \infty}\mathscr{W}= \ln \Big(\lim_{t\rightarrow \infty} \bar{V}\Big)$, which links the large time behavior of these two.
-Due to the surprising similarity between those concepts in the Ricci flow and the linear heat equation, a natural question whether such equation holds for the Ricci flow ancient solution was asked by Lei Ni.
-In this note, we gave an alternative proof to Lei Ni's equation based on a new method.
-And following the same philosophy of this method, we answer Lei Ni's question positively for type I $\kappa$-solutions of Ricci flow. \\[3mm] Mathematics Subject Classification: 35K15, 53C44
+$\mathscr{W}$-entropy and reduced volume for the Ricci flow were introduced by Perelman, which had proved their importance in the study of the Ricci flow.
+L. Ni studied the analogous concepts for the linear heat equation on the static manifolds, and established an equation which links the large time behavior of these two.
+Due to the surprising similarity between those concepts in the Ricci flow and the linear heat equation, a natural question whether such equation holds for the Ricci flow ancient solution was asked by L. Ni.
+In this paper, we gave an alternative proof to L. Ni's original equation based on a new method.
+And following the same philosophy of this method, we answer L. Ni's question positively for Type I $\kappa$-solutions of the Ricci flow. \\[3mm] Mathematics Subject Classification: 35K15, 53C44